rapid7/metasploit-framework/documentation/modules/post/linux/gather/apache_nifi_credentials.md

 ## Vulnerable Application

-This module will grab NiFi credentials from various files on Linux.
+This module will grab Apache NiFi credentials from various files on Linux.

 It uses the following files: